cabforum/code-signing/docs/CSBR.md

 **Qualified Auditor**: A natural person or Legal Entity that meets the requirements of [Section 8.2](#82-identityqualifications-of-assessor).

+**Qualified Government Information Source**: A database maintained by a Government Entity (e.g. SEC filings) that meets the requirements of [Section 3.2.2.2.10.6](#3222106-qualified-government-information-source).

+**Qualified Government Tax Information Source**: A Qualified Governmental Information Source that specifically contains tax information relating to Private Organizations, Business Entities, or Individuals.

+**Qualified Independent Information Source**: A regularly-updated and current, publicly available, database designed for the purpose of accurately providing the information for which it is consulted, and which is generally recognized as a dependable source of such information.

+**Registration Agency**: A Governmental Agency that registers business information in connection with an entity's business formation or authorization to conduct business under a license, charter or other certification.
+A Registration Agency MAY include, but is not limited to

+  1. a State Department of Corporations or a Secretary of State;
+  2. a licensing agency, such as a State Department of Insurance; or
+  3. a chartering agency, such as a state office or department of financial regulation, banking or finance, or a federal agency such as the Office of the Comptroller of the Currency or Office of Thrift Supervision.

 **Registration Authority (RA)**: Any Legal Entity that is responsible for identification and authentication of subjects of Certificates, but is not a CA, and hence does not sign or issue Certificates.
 An RA may assist in the certificate application process or revocation process or both.
 When "RA" is used as an adjective to describe a role or function, it does not necessarily imply a separate body, but can be part of the CA.

 **Registration Identifier:** The unique code assigned to an Applicant by the Incorporating or Registration Agency in such entity's Jurisdiction of Incorporation or Registration.

+**Registration Scheme**: A scheme for assigning a Registration Reference meeting the requirements identified in [Appendix H](#appendix-h--registration-schemes).

+**Registered Agent**: An individual or entity that is:

+  1. authorized by the Applicant to receive service of process and business communications on behalf of the Applicant; and
+  2. listed in the official records of the Applicant's Jurisdiction of Incorporation as acting in the role specified in (i) above.

 **Reliable Data Source**: An identification document or source of data used to verify Subject Identity Information that is generally recognized among commercial enterprises and governments as reliable, and which was created by a third party for a purpose other than the Applicant obtaining a Certificate.